iSkore/planetStats/notes/notes.md

 	- And *no* earthquakes?
 - Is the astroid field to the sun as the saturn rings are to saturn?
 - No plate tectonics on Venus
+- If ice can squish and stretch more than rock with less force - do we have tectonics because the mass of the moon, and the distance of the sun, were just enough to break the crust up?
+Seen with Enceladus, the ice crust gets fractured and split.

 # Include pictures of milky way taken in Aussie
 # Include pictures taken of Northern lights